frank-deng/fgfs-tools/README.md

   Load flight plan from ROUTE_FILE.

 `FG_TELNET` environment variable should be defined as the telnet address:port for FlightGear, e.g: `FG_TELNET='localhost:5401'`.

 ---

-### 777-tools

-A useful tool to manipulate 777-300ER from command line.

-Synopsis: `777-tools command`

-Available Commands:

-* getnavfreq
-  Get ILS frequency.
-* setnavfreq
-  Set ILS frequency.
-* refuel [percent]
-  Refuel 777-300ER.
-  If percent is given, then the quantity of fuel will be percent% of total fuel capacity.
-Otherwise, the quantity of fuel is determined by the total distance of the route.
-* descending [altitude]
-  View or setup the state of Descending Manager.
-  If altitude is not given, the state of Descending Manager will be shown.
-  If altitude is a positive number, Descending Manager will be activated with the given target altitude.
-  If altitude is a negative number, Descending Manager will be deactivated.

----